sriharshaguthikonda/NegativeScreen/README.txt

 NegativeScreen was specifically designed to be easy and convenient to use.

 The application now includes a modern settings window to choose which monitors or windows are inverted and whether the app starts minimized.
 You can give each monitor a custom name so similar displays are easier to tell apart.
+Names are tied to a persistent monitor identifier so they survive display reordering.

 Features: